Domain Names: What They Are, How to Buy Them, and Own Your Online Identity

 Examples of gTLDs (Generic Top-Level Domains) include:

-• .com: Originally intended for use by for-profit business entities but now used by various entities.
+• .com: Originally intended for use by for-profit business entities, it is now used by various entities.

 • .org: Originally created for organizations that didn’t fit elsewhere.